ClementMaliet/playground-metrics/docs/source/guides.rst

 where :math:`\Delta = (\delta_{i, j})` is :math:`0` on trimmed potential
 match and :math:`1` elsewhere and :math:`\circ` is the *Hadamard product*.

-All these operations are performed by a :class:`~playground_metrics.match_detections.MatchEngineBase` object.
+All these operations are performed by a :class:`~playground_metrics.match_detections.MatchEngine` object.

 .. _compute-sym: